 Our operations are somewhat unique because the fields we operate often contain wellbores drilled, and subsequently plugged and abandoned, decades ago by prior operators.
-The CO2 EOR process involves injecting CO2 back into mature reservoirs to mobilize stranded oil.
-Therefore, it is important for the previously plugged and abandoned wells to maintain well integrity.
-To help ensure that all wellbores in a field are appropriately secured, we have developed an internal review process in order to evaluate wells.
-Wells that need additional work are designated for repair to help ensure their integrity.
+The CO, EOR process involves injecting CO, back into mature reservoirs to mobilize stranded oil.
+Therefore, it is essential for the previously plugged and abandoned wells to maintain well integrity.
+To help ensure that all wellbores in a field are appropriately secured, we have developed an internal review process in order to evaluate and, when necessary, repair wells to help ensure their integrity.
 Denbury has experienced engineering teams that focus on this review program.